9 Fun Things to Do in Cape Town, South Africa

 Getting to the top of Table Mountain is definitely an unforgettable experience with breathtaking views.
 There are two ways to get to the top.

 The easiest and most popular way to reach the top of Table Mountain is by taking the Table Mountain Aerial Cableway.
-During the ride you will get some beautiful panoramic views of the city, coastline, and surrounding landscapes.
+During the ride, you will get some beautiful panoramic views of the city, coastline, and surrounding landscapes.

 The adventurous and physically fit can also hike up Table Mountain.
 There are several well-marked hiking trails of varying difficulties, ranging from the relatively easy Platteklip Gorge route to more challenging options like Skeleton Gorge or India Venster.
 Hiking to the summit, allows you to immerse yourself in the beauty of the mountain.
 It is said that the views are even more beautiful than when you take the cable car up.